jessica-dyer/RepData_PeerAssessment1/PA1_template.md

 ---

 ## Loading and preprocessing the data
+1. Load the data (i.e. read.csv())
+2. Process/transform the data (if necessary) into a format suitable for your analysis

 ```r